diem/website/docs/wallet-app/inventory-mod.md

 #### Convert funds

 For the purpose of simplifying this Libra Reference Wallet, the conversion between Libra Coins of different currencies is represented by transactions between the custodial wallet and the user and reflected by internal transfers (off-chain) between the user account and the inventory account.

-### Settlement flow
+### Fiat settlement flow

 Settlement flow is not implemented at this point.
 This is the process where the liquidity provider and custody wallet settle the fiat balances owed to each other by passing a reference for fiat wire transfers between the custody wallet bank account and the liquidity provider bank account and vice versa to settle the debt.
 The settlement interface and internal structures are demonstrated in the liquidity provider-client implementation.